LEDazzio01/LambdaLabs_SLM/README.md

 # Small Language Model (SLM) Project

 ## Overview
 This project focuses on training a custom Transformer-based small language model (SLM) using a supervised machine learning approach.
 The model is designed to learn language patterns from a subset of the OpenWebText dataset, with the goal of producing a robust language representation that can generate meaningful text sequences.
-This repository contains the training code, dataset preparation scripts, and instructions for replicating the project.
+This repository contains the training code and instructions for replicating the project.

 ---